ro-i/time-sheet/README.md

 ---------
 - I am not yet sure what happens if your computer uses a timezone different from that used to create the csv time sheet.
-- If the contract spans more than 10 months, the x-axis labels of the bar diagram begin to overlap.